 - It is totally free.

-- You could consider adding an option to change the font size without changing the font size of the device itself.
+- The possibility of adding an option to change the font size without having to change that of the device itself could be studied.

-- It would be interesting if the description of the icons in the iOS app was always displayed.
+- It would be interesting to see the description of the icons in the iOS application at all times.